xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 ---

 <p lang="en" class="message"><em>
-On SOSP 2015 History Day, Peter J. Denning in his slides listed six patterns he learned from operating systems research &mdash; there is never certainty; occasionally an insight charts a new direction; technology inflection points may trigger avalanches; searching for what works: building, experimenting, tinkering; always in a social network; theory follows practice.
+On SOSP 2015 History Day, Peter J. Denning in his presentation slides listed six patterns he learned from operating systems research &mdash; there is never certainty; occasionally an insight charts a new direction; technology inflection points may trigger avalanches; searching for what works: building, experimenting, tinkering; always in a social network; theory follows practice.
 </em></p>

 This post deals with Linux's **radix tree**{: style="color: red"} API.
 The most complex and important user of it is the page cache: every time we look up a page in a file, we consult the corresponding radix tree to see if the page is already in the cache.
 As the first step, our inquiry of radix tree should start with **trie**{: style="color: red"}[^1].
-A trie, also known as *prefix tree*, is a binary tree (or generally, a $$k$$-ary tree where $$k$$ is the radix or "branching factor") where the root represents the empty bit sequence and the two children of a node representing sequence $$x$$ represent the extended sequences $$x_{0}$$ and $$x_{1}$$ (or generally, $$x_{0}, x_{1}, \dots , x_{k-1}$$).
+A trie, also known as *prefix tree*, is a binary tree (or generally, a $$k$$-ary tree where $$k$$ is the *radix* or *branching factor*) where the root represents the empty bit sequence and the two children of a node representing sequence $$x$$ represent the extended sequences $$x_{0}$$ and $$x_{1}$$ (or generally, $$x_{0}, x_{1}, \dots , x_{k-1}$$).
 In this way, a key is not stored at a particular node but is instead represented *bit-by-bit* (or digit-by-digit) along some path.
 Children of a trie node have a common "prefix" of the key associated with that parent node.
 A trie node may be defined as follows in C:

 ```c
 #define TRIE_BASE   (2)